-During storm events, Municipal Conference Calls are held with municipal leaders, elected officials, and their emergency and/or operation leads once a day, at a minimum, to provide appropriate information related to incidents that impact the electric system within the PSEG Long Island service territory.
-This may include updates on damage sustained, hard hit areas, key actions and priorities, next steps in the restoration process, outage summaries, and outages affecting Critical Facilities or Critical Infrastructure.
-Municipal Calls also serve as a mechanism to advise local leaders of additional actions taken by PSEG Long Island, in support of restoration events, including the opening of Community Outreach Centers and/or dry ice distribution plans.
+During storm events that meet the criteria for holding municipal conference calls, PSEG Long Island provides municipal leaders, elected officials, and their emergency and/or operation leads with appropriate information related to the PSEG Long Island restoration plan and status, as well as particular incidents that have impacted the electric system within the PSEG Long Island service territory.
+This may include updates on damage sustained, hard hit areas, key actions and priorities, next steps in the restoration process, outage summaries, key restoration milestones achieved, outages affecting critical facilities or critical infrastructure, and operational objectives for the following day.

+Municipal calls also serve as a mechanism to advise local leaders of additional actions taken by PSEG Long Island, in support of restoration events, including the opening of Community Outreach Centers, dry ice/water distribution plans, or any relevant information deemed necessary for the emergency event.
+During municipal calls, PSEG Long Island encourages municipal officials to report specific issues to their assigned District Managers, Municipal Liaisons, or through the Municipal Hotline.
+PSEG Long Island maintains an internal procedural document (ERIP-LIA-001) that provides additional detail on municipal calls, as well as the associated responsibilities and agenda items.